WorkerFramework/worker-framework/documentation/WorkerArchetypeUsage.md

 <pre>mvn archetype:generate -DarchetypeRepository=http://cmbg-maven.autonomy.com/nexus/content/repositories/snapshots -DarchetypeVersion=1.1-SNAPSHOT -DarchetypeArtifactId=worker-archetype -DarchetypeGroupId=com.hpe.caf.worker</pre>

-The CLI will prompt you for the Worker's common properties; groupId, version, package and workerName.
+The CLI will prompt you for the Worker's common properties; groupId, version (default suggestion is 1.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to the package property value you set in the shared module) and workerName.
+The artifactId should be distinct to this module's purpose.
 In addition the Back-end module archetype will prompt you for the name of the Worker Shared module's artifactId property that you set in the previous step.
-The artifactId should be distinct to this module's purpose.
 See Figure 2.

 ![Generate Example Worker Backend Module from CLI](images/CLIGenerateExampleBackend.png) *Figure 2*

-If you are satisfied with the properties you have set, confirm these and Maven will generate the new Worker's Back-end module.
+If you are satisfied with the properties you have set, confirm these by typing 'Y' else if you are not satisfied type 'N' or any other character to re-enter property values.
+After confirming your properties Maven will generate the new Worker's Back-end module.
 Take note of these property names for the generation of the Worker Container module.

 ##### 3. Generate the New Worker's Container Module